-Absorption of MDMA happens through the gastrointestinal tract and metabolized by the liver (mainly by the enzyme cytochrome P450 2D6) to an active metabolite called methoxyamphetamine.
-It is a serotonergic drug.
+The gastrointestinal tract absorbs MDMA.
+Then the liver metabolizes into an active metabolite called methoxyamphetamine.
+It is a serotonergic drug acting as a presynaptic releasing agent of serotonin, norepinephrine, and dopamine.
 The neurotransmitter serotonin (or 5-HT) is synthesized in 5-HT neurons and stored in synaptic vesicles.
 They then release 5-HT into the synaptic cleft in response to the activation of the 5-HT neurons.
 5-HT is pumped back into the neuron through the reuptake pump where it is stored in the synaptic vesicles.
 When ingested, it blocks the reuptake of 5-HT.

 Overall, MDMA affects 5-HT similarly to the way amphetamines affect dopamine (by inhibiting reuptake and causing the release of 5-HT).
 However, it has micromolar potency for the serotonin 5-HT2 (the psychedelic site), muscarinic M1, alpha-2 adrenergic (the cardiovascular site), and histamine H1 receptors.
 Many classic psychedelics (LSD, psilocybin, mescaline) seem to have agonist properties at the 5-HT2 receptor, so it is possible that the “psychedelic” effects occur because of the activity at this receptor.
 Some of the cardiovascular effects (increased heart rate, etc.) may be due to MDMA’s activity at the alpha-2adrenergic receptor.